Casa del Labrador: Decorations

 The French designer Jean-Démosthène Dugourc, who entered Charles IV's service after the French Revolution broke out, made an important contribution to the interior decorations.

 The marble floors incorporate some Roman mosaics found in Merida.

 There are murals by Zacarías González Velázquez.

 Access and conservation

 The Casa del Labrador is set in a park called the Jardín del Príncipe bordering the River Tagus.

 Access to the gardens surrounding the Casa del Labrador is free, but there is a charge to visit the house itself which is in the care of the heritage agency Patrimonio Nacional.
 The Jardín del Príncipe is also the home of the Faluas Reales Museum, a modern building containing pleasure barges from the royal collection.

 In 1993 the building was listed on the Spanish heritage register as a Bien de Interés Cultural under the name "Casita del Labrador".

 Also the gardens in which it is set are protected as a Jardín Histórico.

 Since 2001 Aranjuez has been conserved as part of a World Heritage Site, the Aranjuez Cultural Landscape.

+Between 2021 and 2024, the Casa del Labrador underwent a comprehensive renovation to address the "serious structural defects" it was suffering from, aggravated by Storm Filomena.
+The opportunity was also taken to fully restore both the interior and exterior, as well as the artistic pieces that decorate them, carrying out a complete renovation of the palace, valued at 10 million euros.
+King Felipe VI inaugurated the palace on 1 October 2025.